A survey, review, and future trends of skin lesion segmentation and classification

 { }

-The employment of these augmentations in the last decade's articles is displayed in the bar plot as a utilization frequency, as illustrated in Fig.~\ref{fig:Augmentaion}.
-It reveals that the rotation, horizontal flipping, vertical flipping, scaling, region of interest cropping, and shifting are the top-6 augmentations employed for the SLA tasks, respectively in $21.22\,\%$, $20.95\,\%$, $18.30\,\%$, $8.75\,\%$, $6.10\,\%$, and $6.0\,\%$ of the total articles.
+\MKH{Fig.~\ref{fig:Augmentaion} indicates the frequency of these augmentations in the past twelve years' articles.
+It illustrates that rotation, horizontal flipping, vertical flipping, scaling, region of interest cropping, and shifting are the top-6 SLA augmentations, used throughout respectively in $29.5\,\%$, $27.3\,\%$, $26.4\,\%$, $17.7\,\%$, $14.0\,\%$, and $12.5\,\%$ of the total of 594 articles.}